A woman touches her mother’s hip to confirm the location of hernia pain.

 Abdominal hernia surgery for different types of hernias

 An abdominal hernia is a hole in your abdominal muscles.
 To repair an abdominal hernia, your surgeon makes one or more incisions and pushes the bulging tissue back into your abdomen.
-The hernia repair may include stitching the hernia closed or reinforcing the area with a mesh material.
+The hernia repair procedure may include stitching the hernia closed or reinforcing the area with a mesh material.

 Abdominal wall hernia surgery